7Wallx7/IntegralCrypto/README.md

 # Future implementations

 * Track your portfolios by API via exchange or metamask or manually.
 As well as performance and percentage of value of the different assets in your portfolio.
-* Listing of currency prices by capitalization or categories.
+* List of currency prices by capitalization or categories.
-* exchange in different centralized or decentralized exchange houses
+* Exchange in different centralized or decentralized exchanges.
 * Indicators for further personal analysis, such as fear and greed indicator, liquidation map or heatmap.
 * Transaction tracking by TXID
 * Community chat as well as a forum for different discussions.
 * Financial education section
 * Relevant industry news
 * Telegram Bot where you will send any uploads in certain sections
+* Information about Airdrops, with tutorials on how to do it.
+* Whale portfolio tracking
+* Calendar of ICO's with information about each one of them.